intel/pepc/docs/guide-topology.md

 Additionally, you can limit the output to certain CPUs, cores, modules, dies, packages, and NUMA nodes using one of the target scope selection options: '--cpus', '--cores', etc.

+## Die Topology and Die IDs

+In pepc, a "die" is a unit of uncore control.
+It does not necessarily correspond to a physical die on the CPU package.

+### Compute Dies

+Dies that include CPU cores are called compute dies.
+Intel CPUs may enumerate compute dies using different methods:
+- `CPUID` instruction: Some Intel CPUs expose die information via the `CPUID` instruction.
+  Linux provides this information in sysfs (e.g., '/sys/devices/system/cpu/cpu0/topology/die_cpus_list').
+- MSR: Some Intel CPUs (e.g., Granite Rapids Xeon) do not expose die information via `CPUID`.
+In such cases, `pepc` uses MSR 0x54 (`MSR_PM_LOGICAL_ID`) to determine which CPUs belong to which compute die.
+The "domain ID" field from this MSR is used as the die ID.

+In both cases, compute die IDs come from hardware and have specific hardware meaning.

+### Non-Compute Dies

+Some dies do not include CPU cores but still have uncore frequency control.
+For example:
+- I/O dies: On Granite Rapids and Sierra Forest Xeon, I/O dies include PCIe and CXL controllers and have their own uncore frequency control.
+- Future Intel platforms may include memory dies or other specialized die types with uncore control.

+Non-compute dies cannot be discovered via `CPUID` or standard Linux sysfs interfaces because they have no CPUs.
+Instead, `pepc` uses TPMI (Topology Aware Register and PM Capsule Interface) to enumerate them.
+For more information about TPMI, see the [Pepc User Guide: TPMI](guide-tpmi.md).

+Non-compute die IDs are sequential numbers (starting from the highest compute die ID + 1) assigned by `pepc` for identification purposes.
+These IDs have no special hardware meaning - they are simply used within `pepc` to uniquely identify non-compute dies.
+Under the hood, `pepc` maps them to TPMI device addresses and uncore frequency control sysfs paths.

+### Die Topology Examples

+Typical die configurations on Intel CPUs:
+- Client CPUs (e.g., Raptor Lake, Alder Lake): Single compute die, no non-compute dies.
+- Single-die server CPUs (e.g., Ice Lake Xeon, Sapphire Rapids Xeon): Single compute die, no non-compute dies.
+- Multi-die server CPUs without I/O dies (e.g., Cascade Lake-AP): Multiple compute dies, no non-compute dies.
+- Multi-die server CPUs with I/O dies (e.g., Granite Rapids Xeon, Sierra Forest Xeon): Multiple compute dies and multiple non-compute dies (I/O dies).

+The examples below demonstrate how `pepc topology info` displays these different configurations.

 ## Examples